gibbi3/taburlrasa/README.md

 Use:

 The site should be accessible through many (if not all) browsers.
 URLs can be set in the file title "main.py", at the bottom of the file.
+The site can currently be reached at "taburlrasa.appspot.com".